TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 # sd-forge-advanced-Stylebox-and-Wildcards
 Extension for SD Forge Neo and related forks, it is made of two components.
+This is somewhat generalized version of my personal extension.

 First component **Live Edit** which creates customized Style Dropdowns with lot of QoL features compared to regular Style Dropdown. <br/>